juniorcl/dotfiles/README.md

-# Arch Linux Files
+# DotFiles
-Some files used to configure the arch linux operation system.
+A simple shell script used to configure my desktop.

-## Getting Started
+## About
-These files were used in the arch linux operating system.
-They have not been tested on other operating systems.
-Although the programs exist on other operating systems based on GNU / linux, it is not certain that they will work.

-### Prerequisites
+This is a shell script created for configuration my desktop.
+The main is splited in some operation systems I use.

 You only need to have a GNU/Linux operation system installed on your computer and the program which you will use with the configuration file.

-### Usage
+## Usage
-Just download the folder and use the configuration file of the program.
+Just download the folder and execute the [install.sh](install.sh).
+You can execute the command below to run the script.

+    chmod +x install.sh &&
+    ./install.sh

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details